Buying office furniture can be a complex, drawn-out, and frustrating experience. But it really shouldn’t be.

 Office Furniture Warranties

 Office furniture warranties can be murky when compared with the warranties of other products.
 After all, most warranties guarantee that the product will continue to function for a defined period, but a table can take quite a bit of abuse before it stops functioning as a table.
-Just how much damage constitutes regular wear and tear and how much justify a warranty claim?
+Just how much damage constitutes regular wear and tear and how much justifies a warranty claim?

 Does sun damage to your fabric qualify for a warranty claim?
 What about if your brand-new chair looks just as promised, but isn’t comfortable?